Mon–Fri 9am–6pm

 Buy-to-Let Mortgages with Adverse Credit

-Specialist lenders for UK landlords who have been declined elsewhere due to CCJs, defaults, IVAs or a poor credit score.
+Specialist lender introductions for UK landlords — particularly limited-company and SPV structures — where the director or guarantor has been declined due to CCJs, defaults, IVAs or poor credit score.
 Portfolio landlords welcome.

 Get a Quick Quote